technovangelist/do/readme.md

 # Revision History

 **0.1.7** - today on a weekend is now a friday.
-Yesterday on a Sunday or Monday is now a friday.\
+Yesterday on a Sunday or Monday is now a friday.
+**0.1.8** - remove some of the extra debug statements